djhmateer/djhmateer.github.io/_posts/2023-11-24-python package managers conda pipenv.md

 ## pyenv-virtualenv

-a pyenv plugin that provides features to manage virtualenvs and conda envs fo rpython.
+a pyenv plugin that provides features to manage virtualenvs and conda envs for python.

 ## Poetry